Optimizing Heroku Connect Performance

 Minimizing locks on Salesforce records boosts Heroku Connect sync speed and reduces sync failures.

 Apex Triggers, Process Builder, and Flows/Headless Workflows can result in locked Salesforce records.
 In these cases, Connect waits for the lock to release, delaying syncs.
-Use care when locking rows to ensure that you are not introducing deadlocks.
-Verify that you are using standard deadlock avoidance techniques by accessing tables and rows in the same order from all locations in an application.
+Use care when locking rows to ensure that you aren’t introducing deadlocks.
+Verify that you’re using standard deadlock avoidance techniques by accessing tables and rows in the same order from all locations in an application.
 For more info, see Locking Records.